followmyutopia/devextreme-documentation/concepts/50 React Components/02 Create a DevExtreme Application.md

-If you are starting a project from scratch, use the [DevExtreme React Template](https://github.com/DevExpress/devextreme-react-template#devextreme-react-template).
+If you are starting a project from scratch, use the <a href="https://github.com/DevExpress/devextreme-react-template#devextreme-react-template" target="_blank">DevExtreme React Template</a>.
 It is a simple application with a navigation menu and several sample views in a responsive layout.

 You can generate the application with the [DevExtreme CLI](/Documentation/Guide/Getting_Started/DevExtreme_CLI/):